Books that Shaped the World

 In terms of philosophy, one must consider Aristotle’s work.
 It was the basis of the theology of the Latin Church, which penetrated from Greece into the Islamic world, then into the Christian world and Jewish thought.
 All kinds of secular thought, and even early governmental thinking in the West, had its roots in the philosophical works of Aristotle.
 If I had to choose a particular work of Aristotle as being especially influential, I would select the edition of his work that was published in Venice in the early modern period.

 When considering the founding books of civilisation, the rise of science must be taken into account.
-For example, there are the fundamental works of Copernicus, but perhaps the most important of all, in the history of science, are the principles of natural philosophy by Isaac Newton, who gave us the law of gravity and so much else.
+For example, there are the fundamental works of Copernicus, but perhaps the most important of all in the history of science are the principles of natural philosophy by Isaac Newton, who gave us the law of gravity and so much else.

 Some of the founding great novels have had a hand in influencing the modern world, particularly Cervantes’ Don Quixote, which was beloved not only in Spain but throughout the great Spanish empire.
-Another work that helped to define and usher in the modern world was the Code Napoléon.
+Another work that helped define and usher in the modern world was the Code Napoléon.

 Adam Smith’s The Wealth of Nations highlights the beginning of economics and the idea of a free, uncontrolled economy.
-And of course, Karl Marx’s Das Kapital, which held a very different view, must be mentioned.
+And, of course, Karl Marx’s Das Kapital, which held a very different view, must be mentioned.

 In addition to those mentioned so far, there is a whole range of works by other thinkers one would want to include such as Sigmund Freud’s The Interpretation of Dreams.
 Indeed, Freudian concepts have become so familiar that we forget how widespread and how important they are.

 These are some of the people whose books have shaped the world.
 It is important to remember that the defining thing about a book is its length, which produces a cumulative impact that is distinguished from a talking point, an argument, or any other use of language for some small, pointed purpose.
-The book’s length is the important thing, regardless of whether it is read as a codex or on a Kindle.
+The book’s length is the important thing, regardless whether it is read as a codex or on a Kindle.

 This is what you get at libraries, which are consolidations of the different forms of creativity and knowledge.
 And this is what we need in the future, wherever we go: new techniques for holding information to supplement but never supplant the wisdom and power contained in books and the imagination they can create and feed.
 Nobody can agree completely on the ten, or the hundred, or the thousand books that most defined and shaped our world, but we must always remember how important they are in our own lives, and how important they are in the broader life of humanity.

-The Dialogic Culture via the Bo
+Dialogic Culture via the Book

-As the 2013 International Summit of the Book looks to the future of the book culture and its values, it is helpful to examine the unique role of the book in dialogic culture.Simply put, books enable dialogues between readers and writers.
-They provide us with voices and experiences from other times and places; affect us with their marvellous stories; and make us more humane and civilised.
+As the 2013 International Summit of the Book looks to the future of the book culture and its values, it is helpful to examine the unique role of the book in dialogic culture.
+Simply put, books enable dialogues between readers and writers.
+They provide us with voices and experiences from other times and places, affect us with their marvellous stories, and make us more humane and civilised.
 All this is the beginning of the dialogic culture, which is essential for a democracy and helpful for a dynamic economy.

 In talking about present and future dialogues, the impact of technology must be part of the discussion.
 At the Library of Congress, the whole purpose of our investment in new technology is to affirm the importance of the book culture.
 It is important to ponder the possibilities of the digital revolution in light of previous technological revolutions’ impact on our modes of acquiring information, and communicating and sharing knowledge.